ratulb/solana_program_and_rust_client/README.md

   [built the on-chain program](#build-the-on-chain-program) and [deployed the program to the cluster](#deploy-the-on-chain-program).
 ### Customizing the Program

-To customize the example, make changes to the files under `/src`.
-If you change any files under `/src/program-rust` or `/src/program-c` you will need to [rebuild the on-chain program](#build-the-on-chain-program) and [redeploy the program](#deploy-the-on-chain-program).
+To customize the client, make changes to the files under `./client/src`.
+If you change any files under `/program/src` or `/src/program-c` you will need to
+[rebuild the on-chain program](#build-the-on-chain-program) and [redeploy the program](#deploy-the-on-chain-program).

 Now when you rerun `npm run start`, you should see the results of your changes.